TinkerTools/tinker-hp/v1.2/plumed2/README.md

 User documentation can be found at `user-doc/html/index.html`.
 Developer documentation can be found at `developer-doc/html/index.html`.
-[Pre-compiled documentation](http://www.plumed.org/documentation) is available online, so this is only required if you are working with a modified version of the code!
+[Pre-compiled documentation](http://www.plumed.org/doc) is available online, so this is only required if you are working with a modified version of the code!

 In order to run PLUMED without installing it you should type `source sourceme.sh`.
-However, we recomment installing PLUMED.
+However, we recommend installing PLUMED.
 To install it in `$HOME/opt` (directory should be set during `./configure`):

     umask 022